whitesource-ps/ws-sbom-generator/README.md

 [![GitHub release](https://img.shields.io/github/release/whitesource-ps/wss-template.svg)](https://github.com/whitesource-ps/wss-template/releases/latest)
 # WhiteSource SBOM report
 CLI Tool to generate SBOM report on chosen scope.
-* The tool can be executed on WS Organization, Product or Project.
+* The tool can be executed on WS Product or Project.
 * The tool accepts additional values which are unknown to WS via `sbom_extra.json`.
 * If not stated, the tool will access SAAS.
 * If not stated, the tool will produce report in JSON format.